Weakness of Will

 It is unclear, however, whether these arguments and examples are likely to sway those who take akrasia to be a paradigm of practical irrationality.
 These dissenters stress the substantive merits of the course of action the akratic agent follows.
 But traditionalists may say that is beside the point: however well things turn out, the practical thinking of the akratic agent still exhibits a procedural defect.
 Someone who flouts her own conclusion about where the balance of reasons lies is ipso facto not reasoning well.
 Even if the action she performs is in fact supported by the balance of reasons, she does not think it is, and that is enough to show her practical reasoning to be faulty.
 The defenders of the traditional conception of akrasia as irrational thus wish to grant special rational authority (in this procedural sense) to the agent's better judgment, even if they admit that such a judgment can be substantively incorrect.
 By contrast, the dissenters “[do] not believe best judgments have any privileged role” (Arpaly 2000, p.
 513).
 We see again the contrast between “internalist” and “externalist” tendencies in the debates over weakness of will.

 A final revisionist strand now emerging in the literature takes the agent's better judgment even farther out of the picture.
-In an outstandingly lucid and stimulating essay published in 1999, Richard Holton argued that weakness of will is not action contrary to one's better judgment at all.
+In an outstandingly lucid and stimulating essay published in 1999 (see also his 2009, ch.
+4), Richard Holton argued that weakness of will is not action contrary to one's better judgment at all.
 The literature has gone astray in understanding weakness of will in this way; weakness of will is actually quite a different phenomenon, in which the agent's better judgment plays no role.
 For Holton, when ordinary people speak of weakness of will they have in mind a certain kind of failure to act on one's intentions.
 What matters for weakness of will, then, is not whether you deem another course of action superior at the time of action.
 It is whether you are abandoning an intention you previously formed.
 Weakness of will as the untutored understand it is not akrasia (if we reserve that term for action contrary to one's better judgment), but rather a certain kind of failure to stick to one's plans.
 This understanding of weakness of will changes the subject in two ways.
 First, the state of the agent with which the weak-willed action is in conflict is not an evaluative judgment (as in akrasia) but a different kind of state, namely an intention.
 Second, it is not essential that there be synchronic conflict, as akrasia demands.
 You must act contrary to your present better judgment in order to exhibit akrasia; conflict with a previous better judgment does not indicate akrasia, but merely a change of mind.
 However, you can exhibit weakness of will as Holton understands it simply by abandoning a previously formed intention.

 Of course not all cases of abandoning or failing to act on a previously formed intention count as weakness of will.
 I intend to run five miles tomorrow evening.
 If I break my leg tomorrow morning and fail to run five miles tomorrow evening, I will not have exhibited weakness of will.
 How can we characterize which failures to act on a previously formed intention count as weakness of will?
 Holton's answer has two parts.
 First, he says, there is an irreducible normative dimension to the question whether someone's abandoning of an intention constituted weakness of will (Holton 1999, p.
 259).
 That is, there is no purely descriptive criterion (such as whether her action conflicted with her better judgment) which is sufficient for weakness of will; in order to decide whether a given case was an instance of weakness of will we must consider normative questions, such as whether it was reasonable for the agent to have abandoned or revised that intention, or whether she should have done so.
 In the case of my broken leg, for instance, it was clearly reasonable for me to abandon my intention; that is why I could not be charged with weakness of will in that case.